ETIAS Countries that Require a Europe Travel Authorization for American citizens

 An ETIAS authorization will be required for every American citizen for short-term stays of up to 90-days to travel to any of the ETIAS countries mentioned above.
-Learn more about the ETIAS visa application requirements for U.S. citizens traveling to Europe.
+Learn more about the ETIAS application requirements for U.S. citizens traveling to Europe.

-The ETIAS visa also includes countries that are part of the Schengen Area but not the EU, which means, that U.S. citizens will be able to travel to these countries without the need for any additional travel documents or requirements.
+The ETIAS visa waiver also includes countries that are part of the Schengen Area but not the EU, which means, that U.S. citizens will be able to travel to these countries without the need for any additional travel documents or requirements.

 ETIAS Requirements for U.S. citizens